Funding and subsidies

 Supporting schools to offer Computer Science GCSE

-We offer subsidies and fully funded subject matter expert consultancy to state-funded secondary schools and colleges in England who commit to offering the Computer Science GCSE in the next academic year, that did not deliver it previously.
+We offer subsidies and fully funded subject matter expert consultancy to state-funded secondary schools and colleges in England that commit to offering Computer Science GCSE within two full academic years.
+Subsidies are not available to schools that have previously received funding for this purpose.

-- GCSE textbooks (up to the value of £600) to drive attainment and prepare students for the subject
+• GCSE Computer Science textbooks (up to the value of £600) to drive attainment and prepare students for the subject

-This incentive can only be claimed once by a school; school leaders may be asked to confirm that the costs has been incurred.
+This incentive can only be claimed once by a school; school leaders may be asked to confirm that the costs have been incurred.
 For any questions on eligibility, please email info@teachcomputing.org.

-To request support for your school, please fill in this request form and you will be contacted by your local Computing Hub lead or Subject Matter Expert.
+To request support for your school, please fill in this request form and one of our Subject Matter Experts will get in touch with you.